st1nga/www_4_radiodj/README.md

 Shows what has been played, can also then click to get further details
 ## www_4_rdj.conf
 Variuos config details, probably shou,ld more in here

+## songs.php
+Shows data about songs and also update some fields, should expand it really.